karacolada/cognitive-robotics-lab-2021/notes.md

 ### GRU

 Similar to LSTM with forget gate, fewer parameters, no output gate.
+Does not maintain internal cell state, that info is incorporated in hidden state and then passed on to the next unit.

+Gates: Update (=Output), Reset (=Forget+Input), Current Memory (sub-part of reset gate)